al3gzy/france-tax/README.md

 # France Tax Analysis

 ## Introduction
 This R script performs an in-depth statistical analysis on tax data from France.
-The script includes various sampling techniques, such as pilot sampling, stratified sampling, and optimization of sample size.
+The script includes various sampling techniques, such as pilot sampling, stratified sampling and optimization of sample size.
 It calculates confidence intervals for tax estimations and population projections.
-The main goal is to estimate tax distributions, population sizes, and other important metrics with a high degree of accuracy.
+The main goal is to estimate tax distributions, population sizes and other important metrics with a high degree of accuracy.

 ## Features
 - **Pilot Sampling**: Estimation of tax and population variances based on pilot samples.